kedacore/keda-docs/content/scalers/azure-event-hub.md

 <!--more-->

-_†: As of now, the Event Hub scaler only supports reading from Blob Storage, as well as scaling only Event Hub applications written in C#, Python or created with Azure Functions._
+_†: As of now, the Event Hub scaler only supports reading checkpoints from Blob Storage, as well as scaling only Event Hub applications written in C#, Python or created with Azure Functions._

 ### Trigger Specification